mkrl/misbrands/README.md

 (there's more!)

-Inspired by Sam Beckham's [JavaScript sticker]( https://samdbeckham.gitlab.io/javascript_sticker/)
+Inspired by Sam Beckham's legendary [JavaScript sticker]( https://samdbeckham.gitlab.io/javascript_sticker/)

+## FAQ:

+#### Can I print these?
+Of course, that's why those are here.

+#### Can I buy these?
+Yes, you can!
+Not from me, but from any custom sticker vendor of your choice.

+#### Will there be more?
+Unlikely but still possible.